Vitalis-T/FP_Design/README.md

   2. Wires transport signals that are transformed by components.
   3. Signals are represented using booleans true and false.
   The base components (gates) are:
-    ▶ The Inverter, whose output is the inverse of its input.
+    ▶The Inverter, whose output is the inverse of its input.
-    ▶ The AND Gate, whose output is the conjunction of its inputs.
+    ▶The AND Gate, whose output is the conjunction of its inputs.
-    ▶ The OR Gate, whose output is the disjunction of its inputs.
+    ▶The OR Gate, whose output is the disjunction of its inputs.
   The components have a reaction time (or delay), i.e. their outputs don’t change immediately after a change to their inputs.
 # Implementation
   The class 'Wire' and the functions 'inverter', 'andGate', and 'orGate' represent a small description language of digital circuits.